The mitochondrial theory of aging: Why your cells lose power and how to fix it

 The relationship

-In the landscape of men’s health, few concepts are as critical yet misunderstood as the link between mitochondria longevity aging.
+Mitochondrial function declines with age, which reduces ATP production and contributes to fatigue, slower recovery, and metabolic changes in men.
 For decades, biology classes taught us that mitochondria are simply the “powerhouses of the cell.”
-While accurate, this simplification ignores their role as the central governors of how well you age.
+While accurate, this simplification ignores their role as central governors of how well you age.
 These microscopic organelles are responsible for generating the energy currency that powers every heartbeat, muscle contraction, and neural impulse in the male body.

 As men enter their 30s and 40s, a subtle but significant shift occurs.
 Research published in Integrative Medicine Research indicates that between the ages of 30 and 70, mitochondrial function in skeletal muscle can drop by 25 to 30 percent.[1]
 This decline is not merely a symptom of aging; many researchers now believe it is a primary driver of the aging process itself.
 When mitochondria falter, the body loses its ability to repair tissues, metabolize fat efficiently, and maintain the muscle mass that is crucial for male longevity.